The “Non-Traditional” Applicant is the New Traditional!

 Although most physicians in your parents’ generation went straight to medical school from college, it is now very common for people to work for 1-2 years between college and medical school.
 In fact, medical schools look favorably on candidates who are more mature and bring some “working world” experience with them when they begin their medical studies.
 A recent survey by the Association of American Medical Colleges (AAMC) reports that in 2011 50% of entering medical school students had a "gap period' of at least one year between graduating from undergraduate college and starting medical school.
 (Source: 2013 Medical School Admissions Requirements Getting Started, published by the Association of American Medical Colleges, page 15)

 For the last several years, 80% of Bryn Mawr applicants graduated from college and then worked for a year or more prior to enrolling in medical, dental or veterinary school.
 During the "glide year(s)" many alumnae have worked as clinical research assistants at hospitals and clinics or laboratory research assistants in biomedical research institutes and universities.
 Some alumnae have served with the Peace Corps, Teach for America, or AmeriCorps.
-The Career Development Office (CDO) works with students and alumnae who are looking for internship and job opportunities in the health professions field.
-Be sure to work closely with the CDO as you explore glide year job opportunities.
+The Career and Professional Development (CPD) Office works with students and alumnae who are looking for internship and job opportunities in the health professions field.
+Be sure to work closely with the CPD as you explore glide year job opportunities.

 The Health Professions Advising Office will provide support and assistance to all alumnae, regardless of the number of years since graduation.
 The prehealth advisor is happy to meet with alumnae in person, over the phone or via Skype, and to answer questions over email.
 For alumnae just getting started in the medical school application process, a good first step is to review the information on this web site and then to schedule an initial advising appointment with the prehealth advisor.